The convenience of online business

 “We suddenly had a dashboard to give us red flags as things were happening each minute in store, so if that store was slow in dispatching orders that day we could call them, and I instantly felt a huge weight off my shoulders.”

-Moving to the Neto platform
+Moving to a new e-commerce platform

 Again, she was quick to move to systems that could help her automate more of the day-to-day processes and give her team better feedback on the customer experience.

 “We feel we saved at least half of an admin staff member for every location and we’ve had a 10 per cent productivity gain,” reports Kelly.
 “Because we don’t have so many glitches with the user-experience of the website, we have also had a huge change in our online checkout: we saw a 15 per cent increase in the average shopping cart online (average cart sales grew by $5).
-So we’ve saved on overhead costs, but also increased sales with Neto’s online platform – essentially it’s delivered to the bottom line in two places.”
+So we’ve saved on overhead costs, but also increased sales - essentially it’s delivered to the bottom line in two places.”

 Streamlined funtions cut costs